 Email: firstname.lastname@example.org and https://www.aclu.org/general-feedback

-Once you have contacted Mr. Cole, please fill out the three fields above and click the orange banner above to report taking action!
+Once you have contacted Mr. Cole, please fill out the three fields below and click the orange banner above to report taking action!